Shalini Patil

-Shalini Patil (born Shalini Phalke, later Shalini Jadhav) is the widow of Former Maharashtra Chief Minister, Vasantdada Patil.
-Mrs. Patil, more popularly known as Shalinitai, was an important politician in her own right who held ministerial positions in the Congress party governments of Maharashtra during the 1980s.
+Shalini Patil (born Shalini Phalke, later Shalini Jadhav; 26 June 1931 – 20 December 2025) was an Indian politician who held ministerial positions in the Congress party governments of Maharashtra during the 1980s.
+Patil was married to Maharashtra Chief Minister, Vasantdada Patil.

 Early and personal life

-Shalinitai was born in 1931 as Shalini Phalke, into a relatively poor family.
-Her father not only ensured that she received a good education, despite financial constraints, but also ensured that she married a man who would permit her to continue her education after marriage.
+Shalinitai was born on 26 June 1931 as Shalini Phalke, into a relatively poor family.
+Her father not only ensured that she received a good education, despite financial constraints, but also that she married a man who would permit her to continue her education after marriage.
 At a young age, Shalini was married to Shyamrao Jadhav, a gentleman belonging to her own community and similar background, in a match arranged by their families in the usual Indian way.
 Her education continued with the full support of her husband: Shalini Jadhav earned a degree in law and was called to the Bar.
 She had four children with Shyamrao Jadhav and discharged her family responsibilities with the help of her husband and his near relatives, while pursuing first her education and then her political career.

-Shalini Jadhav entered politics when her children were still very young.
+Jadhav entered politics when her children were still very young.
 Her first public position was as a member on Satara Zilla Parishad (County Council).
 Later, she was appointed president of the women's wing of the MPCC (Maharashtra Pradesh Congress Committee).
 It was as a worker of the Congress party that she came in contact with Vasantdada Patil, her future second husband.

 Shyamrao Jadhav died in 1964, and shortly after his death, Shalini married Marathi politician Vasantdada Patil.
 She was in her mid-30s at this time, with four small children.
 Vasantdada, who was fourteen years older than Shalinitai, was a widower with a grown-up son.
 No children were born of the second marriage.